uic-library/SQL-Intro/_episodes/04-Joins.md

 ### SELF JOIN:

-A SELF-JOINrefers  to  a  condition  where  a  table  is  joined  with  itself.
-We  do  not  use  a keyword for self-join but rather specify the name of the table twice (ach with a different alias) and then provide the joining condition in the WHEREclause.
+A SELF-JOIN refers  to  a  condition  where  a  table  is  joined  with  itself.
+We  do  not  use  a keyword for self-join but rather specify the name of the table twice (ach with a different alias) and then provide the joining condition in the WHERE clause.

 #### Syntax: